Sree-Kaushik/Financial-News-NLP-Project/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 👨‍💻 Author
-Your Name
+Sree Kaushik

-GitHub: @yourusername
+GitHub: @Sree-Kaushik

-LinkedIn: Your LinkedIn Profile

-Email: your.email@example.com
+Email: f20220013@hyderabad.bits-pilani.ac.in

 🙏 Acknowledgments
 FinBERT: ProsusAI for the financial sentiment analysis model